NiccoloPuccinelli/SEM/README.md

 ### 1. Clone this repository

-Anonymous GitHub doesn't currently allow the direct cloning of the repository.
-To overcome this issue, you could either download the individual files, or use the tool publicly available at the following link: https://github.com/fedebotu/clone-anonymous-github.
+To clone this repository, you csn either download the folder in `.zip` format ('Download repository' button at the top-right of this page), or use the tool publicly available at the following link: https://github.com/fedebotu/clone-anonymous-github.

 ### 2. cd inside this project